numo-labs/lambda-tagable-createDocument/readme.md

   tiletags: // an array of tags with id prefix 'tile' e.g. 'tile:article.spain.98765',
   disabledtags: // an array of tags which have the 'active' field set to 'false',
   classes: // not sure what this is yet...,
-  doc: // a stringified version of the tag information and metadat }
+  doc: // a stringified version of the tag information and metadata }
 ```